-- Decreased oxidative stress
+- Decrease oxidative stress

-- Improved blood lipids (cholesterol)
+- Improve blood lipids (cholesterol)

-- Improved blood glucose
+- Lower blood glucose

-- Improved insulin sensitivity
+- Improve insulin sensitivity

 How Does Cinnamon Lower Blood Sugar?

-Polyphenols are a type of compound found in many plants and it’s the polyphenols found in cinnamon that have been proposed to help the insulin receptors in beta cells respond more efficiently, enhance insulin signaling, and improve glucose transport and glycogen storage.
-Cinnamon also seems to directly target insulin resistance.
+Polyphenols are a type of compound found in many plants and it’s the polyphenols found in cinnamon that have been proposed to help with diabetes in several ways.

 How Much Does Cinnamon Benefit Blood Sugar?

-- Fasting glucose decreased by 11.8 mg/dl/ 0.66 mmol/l (placebo 2.34 mg/dl/ 0.13 mmol/)
+- Fasting blood glucose decreased by 11.8 mg/dl/ 0.66 mmol/l (placebo 2.34 mg/dl/ 0.13 mmol/)

-- 2-hour post meal glucose decreased by 32.22 mg/dl/ 1.79 mmol/l (placebo 7.92 mg/dl / 0.44 mmol)
+- 2-hour post meal glucose decreased by 32.22 mg/dl/ 1.79 mmol/l (placebo 7.92 mg/d/ 0.44 mmol)